core-wg/oscore/draft-ietf-core-object-security.md

 ## Losing Part of the Context State {#context-state}

-To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of losing rapidly changing parts of the security context, such as sequence number and replay window state stored in RAM, e.g. as a result of a reboot.
+To prevent reuse of the Nonce with the same key, or from accepting replayed messages, a node needs to handle the situation of losing rapidly changing parts of the context, such as the request token, sequence number, replay window, and highest received Partial IVs.
+These are typically stored in RAM and therefore lost in the case of an unplanned reboot.

 After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates.
 However, establishing a fresh security context may have a non-negligible cost in terms of e.g. power consumption.

-If a partly persistently stored security context is to be used after reboot, then the node MUST NOT reuse a previous Sequence Number and MUST NOT accept previously accepted messages.
+After boot, a node MAY use a partly persistently stored security context, but then the node MUST NOT reuse a previous Sequence Number and MUST NOT accept previously accepted messages.
 Some ways to achieve this is described below:

 ### Sequence Number